 where $\vert{\pmb +}\rangle=\vert ++\ldots +\rangle$ represents the state of the system defining the positive direction of all spins along the $x$-axis.
 The state of a single spin is expressed as $\vert+\rangle=1/\sqrt{2}\left(\vert 0\rangle + \vert 1\rangle\right)$, and $\vert 0\rangle$, $\vert 1\rangle$ are the eigenstates of the $\sigma^z$ Pauli operator corresponding to positive and negative eigenvalues, respectively.

-We are interested in scenarios where the inverse temperature is a complex number with only an imaginary part.
+We are interested in scenarios where the inverse temperature is a complex with only an imaginary part.
 We investigate the values of this imaginary temperature for which the partition function becomes zero.
 This observation allows us to simulate the identification of purely imaginary Fisher zeros by evolving the spin system on a quantum computer.
-We achieve this by transforming $\beta\rightarrow i\beta$, where $\beta$ is a real number.
-Subsequently, the density operator (\ref{isingdensityop}) takes the form of the evolution operator with $\beta$ serving as the temporal parameter.
-Incorporating this and the relation $\vert +\rangle = H\vert 0 \rangle$, the partition function (\ref{isingpartfunc}) is expressed as:
+We achieve this by transforming $\beta = i\alpha$, where $\alpha$ is a real number.
+Subsequently, the density operator (\ref{isingdensityop}) takes the form of the evolution operator with $\alpha$ serving as the temporal parameter \cite{Heyl2013}.
+Taking into account this fact and the relation $\vert +\rangle = \textsf{H}\vert 0 \rangle$, the partition function (\ref{isingpartfunc}) is expressed as: